 But it doesn’t have to be that way.
-After two full-day visits to Machu Picchu in a single week (long story), I can tell you exactly how to make your visit something to remember.
+After two full-day visits to Machu Picchu in a single week (long story), I can tell you exactly how to make the most of a visit to Machu Picchu.

 Climb Huayna Picchu